CukuPackages/MicroWorld/README.md

 - Splatmap Res: 4096

 ## Setup Main Area
+- Move the generate Data folder from TPrefabs - InSceneData to the project Assets
 - Select terrains parent in Hierarchy
 - MicroWorld - Convert Terain to MicroVerse